Advanced Usage

 In a hardhat-deploy function, this can be done as follows:

-const assetAddress = await getDeployment("ERC20Asset").address;
+const assetAddress = (await hre.midl.get("ERC20Asset"))?.address;

-const myContractAddress = await getDeployment("MyContract").address;
+const myContractAddress = (await hre.midl.get("MyContract"))?.address;

 const amount = 1n; // Amount in Rune units according to the Rune's decimals

-await hre.midl.callContract(
+await hre.midl.write(

 "MyContract",